 Although the Pro Bono Program is voluntary, students are strongly encouraged to engage in a variety of volunteer activities throughout the year.
 At the end of each academic year, first-year law students who have logged at least 10 hours of pro bono work, and second and third-year law students who have logged at least 20 hours of work, will receive a Certificate of Recognition in honor of their contributions.
-In addition, the top 10 students in each class who volunteer the most hours will be recognized at the Edna Nelson Awards Banquet.
+In addition, the top 10 students in each class who volunteer the most hours will be recognized.

 The Career Development Office will help identify and inform students of pro bono opportunities on the local, regional and national levels, and will work to build partnerships with legal aid organizations and law firms throughout Missouri.
 However, ultimate responsibility for locating and developing pro bono opportunities rests with the students and student organizations, and they are expected to locate and develop opportunities for pro bono service in addition to those identified by the Career Development Office.